TritonDataCenter/triton/README.md

 The minimum requirements, practically speaking, for a good CoaL experience is a **Mac with at least 16 GB RAM and an SSD**.
 Currently, almost all team members using CoaL are on Macs with VMware Fusion.
-Vmware Workstation for Linux is used by few in the community.
+Vmware Workstation for Linux is used by a few in the community.
 VMware Workstation for Windows should work, but has not recently been tested.

-See [CoaL Setup](./docs/developer-guide/coal-setup.md) for a thorough walkthrough including adding virtualized compute nodes (CNs).
+See [CoaL Setup](./docs/developer-guide/coal-setup.md) for a thorough walkthrough including updating CoaL and enabling provisioning on the headnode.

 1. Start the download of the latest CoaL build.
 The tarball is approximately 2 GB.